beverlynelson/omr_review/readme.md

 ## Will I do this with the HS Students?

-Well, more than likely no.  This is probably intended for adults anyway and most of the HS parents struggle to understand the need to learn web development much less paying $49.
+Well, more than likely no.  This is probably intended for adults anyway and most of the HS parents struggle to understand the need to learn web development, much less paying $49.

 I have more than a month with HS students, they are not looking for careers yet, and he drops an f-bomb in there.
 (Sorry that's a huge no-can-do with the kiddos) For their foundation I will probably continue to use [Jumpstart](http://www.jumpstartlab.com) and the Railsbridge curriculum as my core for them.
-They still start with a Ruby foundation, still get instant gratification of seeing something working and parents won't have cost concerns because it's open source.
+They still start with a Ruby foundation, still get instant gratification of seeing something working, and parents won't have cost concerns because it's open source.

 ## Will I use this with the adult RB alumni?